-As preapproved by our management development and compensation committee, on the day of each of our annual stockholder meetings, each of our eligible directors elected on that day receives a grant of shares of our common stock under our 2012 Director Stock Plan as determined by a formula based on the closing price of a share of our common stock on the date of such meeting.
+As preapproved by our management development and compensation committee, on the day of each of our annual stockholder meetings, each of our eligible directors elected on that day received a grant of shares of our common stock under our 2021 Non-Employee Director Stock Plan, with the number of shares received by each eligible director equal in value to \$20,000 (rounded up or down to the nearest 50 shares), based on the closing price of a share of our common stock on the date of grant, but not more than 5,000 shares.
 These shares are fully vested and tradable immediately on their date of grant, other than restrictions under applicable securities laws.
-For the shares granted prior to our 2018 annual stockholder meeting, the formula used to determine the number of shares granted was as follows: